collective/rapido.plone/docs/tutorial.rst

             type: ACTION
             label: Like

 This file contains all the needed settings for our block.
-Here we declare our block contains one element named ``like``, which is an **action** (i.e. it will be rendered as a button), and its displayed label is "Like".
+Here we declare that our block contains one element named ``like``, which is an **action** (i.e. it will be rendered as a button), and its displayed label is *"Like"*.

-Now our block is ready, we can see it using the following URL:
+Now that our block is ready, we can see it using the following URL:

 http://localhost:8080/Plone/@@rapido/rating/blocks/rate

 .. image:: files/screen-3.png

-The next step is to put our block in our Plone pages.
+The next step is to embed our block in our Plone pages.

 Inserting the block in Plone pages
 ----------------------------------